After my ‘The interceptor Years’ post, I thought that was the end of the story as far as I was concerned.

 Jensen Cars Limited – Jensen Interceptor S4

 The biggest difference between this model and its predecessors was the 5.9Ltr., U.S. emission compliant, Chrysler engine.
-Alas, Ian was to find that enthusiasm and ambition were not powerful enough attributes to ensure the success of a very expensive, somewhat outdated but still attractive car in a niche market.
+Alas, Ian was to find that enthusiasm and ambition were not powerful enough attributes to ensure the success of a very expensive, somewhat outdated but still attractive car, in a niche market.
 Only around eleven cars were sold.
 The Service and Parts functions were still profitable in their own right but did not generate sufficient income to support the car manufacturing enterprise.
 By 1992 Ian and his team had to seek help from outside sources.
-This appeared to arrive in the form of a company called Unicon Holdings, an engineering consultancy based in Stockport, run by a Mr. Hugh Wainright.
-Unicon bought Jensen Cars Limited in 1989 and once again had ambitious plans to re-launch one of the U.K.’s if not the World’s great Grand Touring cars.
-And once again that ambition was misplaced.
-By 1992 the receivers had to be called in, another Jensen enthusiast’s dream dashed.
-A potential investor, Martin Robey of Nuneaton, whose company had been a supplier of pressings to Jensen Cars Limited, was interested in buying the company as a going concern but could not agree a price with, first the management and then the receivers.
-The latter thought that they had received a better offer from an other party but at the eleventh hour that failed to materialise.
+This appeared to arrive in the form of a company called Unicon Holdings, an engineering consultancy based in Stockport, run by Mr. Hugh Wainright.
+Unicon bought Jensen Cars Limited in 1989 and once again had ambitious plans to re-launch one of the U.K.’s great Grand Touring cars.
+Once again that ambition was misplaced.
+By 1992 the receivers had to be called in, and another Jensen enthusiast’s dream was dashed.
+A potential investor, Martin Robey of Nuneaton, whose company had been a supplier of pressings to Jensen Cars Limited, was interested in buying the company as a going concern but could not agree on a price with, first the management and then the receivers.
+The latter thought that they had received a better offer from another party but at the eleventh hour that failed to materialise.
 In 1993 it looked as if the assets would have to be auctioned but Martin Robey made an offer to the receivers to buy the whole lot.

 Martin Robey buys the Jensen remnants

 The receivers accepted Robey’s offer and the Nuneaton concern became owners of everything that the Jensen Company owned.
 This included the goodwill of the business, the design rights, copyrights, tooling, memorabilia and historical data.
-In the long run what proved to be the most valuable was the stock of parts and the jigs and tools.
-Apparently the Jensen name was not included, that was retained by the Wainwright family, see below.
-And that is where the old heart of Jensen Motors has been ever since.
-Whilst not beating with the same gusto as it was, say, in the late 1930’s, the 1950’s or the late 1960’s it is still ticking over at a steady pace.
-It desires to be surrounded by a car worthy of its name and from time to time its spirit sends out telepathic messages to those who are receptive.
-It appears that there are many who hear the call and surface from time to time.
-Nobody’s got it quite right yet.
+In the long run, what proved to be the most valuable was the stock of parts and the jigs and tools.
+Apparently, the Jensen name was not included, that was retained by the Wainwright family (see below).
+The old heart of Jensen Motors has been in Nuneaton ever since but it doesn’t seem to get much publicity.
+The spirit of Jensen appears from time to time, there are many who hear its call and try to resurrect the marque.
+No one has got it quite right yet.
 My personal view is that they never will now and the time has passed.
 That doesn’t mean that Jensen and its cars are dead.
-Far from it, few marques in the whole world has such an enthusiastic, knowledgeable, committed set of followers and owners.
-They and their successors will keep Jensen in the eye of car enthusiasts everywhere, well into the next century.
+Far from it, few marques in the whole world have such an enthusiastic, knowledgeable and committed set of followers and owners.
+They and their successors will keep Jensen in the eye of car enthusiasts everywhere, well into the future.
 But don’t go yet, if this story of the ‘Jensen Revivals’ is to be told properly then there are other stories which must be covered –

 Jensen S – V8

 As we have seen before with the Jensen marque, as well as in life in general, someone’s failure and misery can lead to other’s success and joy.
-So it was in the case of the demise of Jensen Motors for the second time or in reality the third time, if you count Jensen Cars Limited.
-Around eighteen partly completed cars and components were bought from the administrators by a company called S V Automotive of Carterton, Oxfordshire.
+So it was in the case of the demise of Jensen Motors for the second time, or, in reality, the third time, if you count Jensen Cars Limited.
+Around eighteen partly completed S – V8 cars and components were bought from the administrators by a company called S V Automotive of Carterton, Oxfordshire.
 They completed a further 10 cars which were sold via the respected Classic Car dealer Oselli Cars Ltd. The remainder of the unfinished cars and components were bought by ReJen, a Jensen Parts and Service specialist based in Owlesbury near Winchester, Hampshire, in 2005.
-Rejen are now considered to be the Jensen S-V8 specialists having completed the remaining partly assembled ‘Speke’ cars and created a few others from the spare parts that they acquired.
+Rejen is now considered to be the Jensen S-V8 specialist, having completed the remaining partly assembled ‘Speke’ cars and created a few others from the spare parts that they acquired.
 They are able to service, improve and supply parts for this very rare motor car.

 There are many still carrying brightly burning torches for Jensen –

-With the demise of the Jensen Parts & Service company, in 1992, there arose an opportunity for other enterprises to both service, repair and in some cases rebuild the many hundreds of Jensens of all types but mainly Kevin Beattie’s Interceptor.
+With the demise of the Jensen Parts & Service Company, in 1992, there arose an opportunity for other enterprises to both service, repair and in some cases, rebuild the many hundreds of Jensens of all types but mainly the Carrozzeria Touring Superleggera designed Interceptor.